-Facebook in partnership Youth and Media team at the Berkman Klein Center made the lesson plan at Harvard University for the Facebook Digital Literacy Library, which makes ready-to-use lessons from Berkman Klein available globally and free-of-charge under a Creative Commons license.
+Facebook in partnership Youth and Media team at the Berkman Klein Center made the lesson plan at Harvard University for the Facebook Digital Literacy Library program, which makes ready-to-use lessons from Berkman Klein available globally and free-of-charge under a Creative Commons license.

 The lessons available are based on over 10 years of academic research by the Youth and the Media team, especially for the children.